 Solihull Hospital, based near to Solihull town centre, provides a range of outpatient, inpatient and emergency care services for its local community.
 It is also the regional centre for dermatology (the treatment of skin conditions).

-Since April 2011, Heart of England NHS Foundation Trust has also been the provider of community healthcare services for Solihull residents.
+The Heart of England NHS Foundation Trust is also the provider of many community healthcare services for Solihull residents.
 Community Services in Solihull provide a wide range of care in people’s own homes and in community-based settings such as GP surgeries, community clinics and care homes.

 By being a provider of both hospital and community services, Heart of England has the opportunity to shape the way care is provided across traditional boundaries.